Diretores

 Hector Babenco

 Born in Buenos Aires, Argentina, in 1946, he became a Brazilian citizen in 1970.
-He directed the films: “King of the Night” (1975, 45th Mostra), “Lúcio Flávio” (1977), winner of the Audience Prize at the 1st Mostra and re-exhibited at the 40th Mostra, “Pixote” (1981, 18th Mostra, 42nd Mostra), “Kiss of the Spider Woman” (1985, 9th Mostra), for which he was nominated for the Oscar for best director, “Ironweed” (1987), nominated for the Oscar for best actor and best actress, “At Play in the Fields of the Lord” (1991), “Foolish Heart” (1996), “Carandiru” (2003), “The Past” (2007, title that opened the 31st Mostra), “The Man who Stole a Duck”, an episode of the feature “Words with Gods” (2014, 38th Mostra), and “My Hindu Friend” (2015, chosen as the opening film of the 39th Mostra).
+He directed the films: “The King of the Night” (1975, 45th Mostra), “Lucio Flávio” (1977), winner of the audience award at the 1st Mostra and re-screened at the 40th Mostra, “Pixote” (1981, 18th Mostra), “Kiss of the Spider Woman” (1985, 9th Mostra), for which he was nominated for an Oscar for best director, “Ironweed” (1987), nominated for an Oscar for best actor and best actress, “At Play in the Fields of the Lord” (1991), “Foolish Heart” (1996), “Carandiru” (2003), “The Past” (2007, the title that opened the 31st Mostra), “The Man who Stole a Duck”, an episode of the feature film “Words with Gods” (2014, 38th Mostra), and “My Hindu Friend” (2015), the opening feature of the 39th Mostra.
 He won the Leon Cakoff Prize at the 37th Mostra, in recognition of his career.
-Babenco died at the age of 70 in 2016.
+Babenco died in São Paulo, at the age of 70, in 2016.

 Hong Sang-soo

 Born in Seoul, South Korea, in 1960.
 In 1996, he released his first feature film, “The Day a Pig Fell into the Well”, winner of the Tiger award at the International Film Festival Rotterdam.
-He also made films like: “Virgin Stripped Bare by Her Bachelors” (2000), “Woman Is the Future of Man” (2004), “Tale of Cinema” (2005, 38th Mostra), “Hahaha” (2010), winner of the Un Certain Regard award at the Cannes Film Festival, “The Day He Arrives” (2011, 35th Mostra), “In Another Country” (2012), ‘Nobody’s Daughter Haewon” (2013), “Right Now, Wrong Then” (2015), winner of the Golden Leopard at the Locarno Film Festival, “Yourself and Yours” (2016), best direction at the San Sebastián Film Festival.
-Mostra has also presented “The Day After” (2017), “Grass” and “Hotel by the River”, both from 2018, “The Woman who Ran” (2020), for which one he won best director award at the Berlinale, “Introduction” (2021), prize of best screenplay at the same film festival, and “The Novelist`s Film” (2022), winner of the Grand Jury Prize at the Berlin International Film Festival.
+He also made films like: “Virgin Stripped Bare by Her Bachelors” (2000), “Woman Is the Future of Man” (2004), “Tale of Cinema” (2005, 38th Mostra), “Hahaha” (2010), winner of the Un Certain Regard award at the Cannes Film Festival, “The Day He Arrives” (2011, 35th Mostra), “In Another Country” (2012), “Nobody’s Daughter Haewon” (2013), “Right Now, Wrong Then” (2015), winner of the Golden Leopard at the Locarno Film Festival, “Yourself and Yours” (2016), best direction at the San Sebastián Film Festival.
+Mostra has also presented “The Day After” (2017), “Grass” and “Hotel by the River”, both from 2018, “The Woman who Ran” (2020), for which one he won best director award at the Berlinale, “Introduction” (2021), prize of best screenplay at the same film festival, “The Novelist`s Film” (2022), winner of the grand jury prize at the Berlin International Film Festival, “In Our Day” (2023) and “In Water” (2023).

 Karim Aïnouz